Froth Blogs

 An Attempt at a Conclusion

 I love decentralised software.
-I host everything that I use beyond the servers myself, from the DNS resolution of my domains to the blogging software you are currently reading this on.
+I host everything that I use beyond the servers myself, from the DNS nameservers resolving my domains to the blogging software you are currently reading this on.
 I was excited by Bluesky before I ever opened the “What's Hot” feed.
 I got excited by the fediverse before I realised it was just a group of cliques that hate each other for no reason other than existing and guilt-by-association.
 I use Matrix everyday, even though like 90% of the time it's to message my boyfriend.
 (Love you, Grumb!)

 But no one else I know does.
 They post Twitter screencaps on Discord.
 Not that I want to control them, they're their own people and make their own decisions.
 Many of them burnt out of the fediverse even harder than I ever could.
 We tried Matrix but the Discord bridge broke and the only person who had access to it just didn't care about Matrix enough to want to ever fix it.
 Don't get me started on my few real life friends, they're even worse.